-When terminating an employee in the pay run all unused annual holidays, alternative leave and holiday pay 8% will automatically be paid out.
+When terminating an employee in the pay run all unused annual holidays, annual holidays payment - parental leave, alternative leave and holiday pay 8% will automatically be paid out.
 The only exception here would be:

 - if the leave category setting was manually changed and "Exclude from termination payout" was selected; or